Why does I-405 need to be improved in the first place?

-The Nickel Projects will add 18 new lane miles of roadway on the mainline freeway, one new lane mile of ramps and one-half mile of new local roadway, for a total of 19.5 new lane miles.
+The Nickel Projects added 18 new lane miles of roadway on the mainline freeway, one new lane mile of ramps, and one-half mile of new local roadway, for a total of 19.5 new lane miles.

-The TPA (2005 gas tax projects) added 15.3 new lane miles of roadway on the mainline freeway, six new lane miles of ramps and two miles of new local roadway, for a total of 23.3 new lane miles.
+The TPA projects added 15.3 new lane miles of roadway on the mainline freeway, six new lane miles of ramps and two miles of new local roadway, for a total of 23.3 new lane miles.

 On time and within budget